MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- up to 2 copies of data without affecting database write availability
 	- up to 3 copies of data without affecting database read availability
 - self-healing: data blocks and disks are continuously scanned for errors and repaired automatically
+- replica and failover
+  - Failover is automatically handled by Amazon Aurora
+  - If you have an Amazon Aurora Replica in the same or a different Availability Zone, when failing over, Amazon Aurora flips the canonical name record (CNAME) for your DB Instance to point at the healthy replica, which in turn is promoted to become the new primary
+  - If you are running Aurora Serverless and the DB instance or AZ become unavailable, Aurora will automatically recreate the DB instance in a different AZ
+  - If you do not have an Amazon Aurora Replica (i.e. single instance) and are not running Aurora Serverless, Aurora will attempt to create a new DB Instance in the same Availability Zone as the original instance
-- replicas
+  - types of replicas
     - Aurora Replicas (15): automated failover available
     - MySQL Read Replicas (5)
     - PostgreSQL (1)
   - in-region replica only
   - automated failover with no data loss (with Aurora replicas only)
 - DB instance(s)
   - When you connect to an Aurora cluster, the host name and port that you specify point to an intermediate handler called an *endpoint*
   - Using endpoints, you can map each connection to the appropriate instance or group of instances based on your use case